magma-labs/BrightCoders/module-01/README.md

+# Frontend Programming
-On this module you will learn the fundamentals on programic web layouts this includes:
+On this module you will learn the fundamentals on frontend programming this includes:

 * The product development workflow
 * Version control using Git